V-Sekai/manuals/decisions/20210523-distribute-trusted-clients-with-notary.md

-# Proposed: Distribute trusted clients with notary
+# Draft: Distribute trusted clients with notary

 ## Context and Problem Statement